tulibraries/cob_datapipeline/README.md

 - **AIRFLOW_DATA_DIR**: The directory that Airflow puts or pulls data being processed from.
 - **AIRFLOW_HOME**: The local Airflow home directory.
 Should match `$AIRFLOW_HOME` and the value for airflow_home in the `Airflow.cfg` configuration file.
 By default, this is `~/airflow` for the application.
 - **ALMASFTP_HOST**: The SFTP Host for the Alma instance (sandbox or production) used by these workflows.
-This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `BLACKLIGHT_CORE_NAME` in Solr.
+This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `CATALOG_PRE_PRODUCTION_SOLR_COLLECTION` in Solr.
 - **ALMASFTP_PASSWD**: The password for `ALMASFTP_USER` to access the SFTP Host for the Alma instance (sandbox or production) used by these workflows.
-This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `BLACKLIGHT_CORE_NAME` in Solr.
+This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `CATALOG_PRE_PRODUCTION_SOLR_COLLECTION` in Solr.
 - **ALMASFTP_PORT**: The port, if non-standard, for accessing the SFTP Host for the Alma instance (sandbox or production) used by these workflows.
-This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `BLACKLIGHT_CORE_NAME` in Solr.
+This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `CATALOG_PRE_PRODUCTION_SOLR_COLLECTION` in Solr.
 - **ALMASFTP_USER**: The user that with `ALMASFTP_PASSWD` will access the SFTP Host for the Alma instance (sandbox or production) used by these workflows.
-This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `BLACKLIGHT_CORE_NAME` in Solr.
+This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `CATALOG_PRE_PRODUCTION_SOLR_COLLECTION` in Solr.
-- **ALMA_OAI_ENDPOINT**: The ALMA bibliographic data changeset OAI endpoint accessed for indexing partial updates to the designated `BLACKLIGHT_CORE_NAME` in Solr.
-- **BLACKLIGHT_CORE_NAME**: This should be the Solr collection / core name you want to index records into as part of your environment TUL COB DAGs work.
 - **almafullreindex_inprogress**: Flag variable to indicate whether or not a Alma bibliographic full index is in progress.
 - **almaoai_last_num_oai_delete_recs**: The number of bibliographic records successfully processed for deleting from the index in the last partial index.
 - **almaoai_last_num_oai_update_recs**: The number of bibliographic records successfully processed for updating or creation in the last partial index.